 First, it is important to emphasize the importance of having corporate profiles in social networks where their audiences are most present and active.

 In this way, it is possible to interact and approach the public, creating a relationship that goes far beyond the simple commercial.

 So if your profile is public, using appropriate hashtags can cause your content to be found by many people, besides those already following your page.

-So choosing the right hashtags can play a key role in reaching your posts, increasing the number of followers, fans or customers.
+So choosing the right hashtags can play a key role in reaching your posts, and increasing the number of followers, fans, or customers.

 This way you can encourage your audiences to share content with your hashtag to compete for promotions or awards, for example, and in return, they will greatly increase the visibility of your hashtag.

 When a brand creates a hashtag and people start appropriating it, they will be interacting directly with the brand and the company, increasing their chance of becoming customers later.